Calculating Optimal PV Azimuth and Tilt Angles for Max Output

 - Do I really need PV design software, or can I just use my latitude for the tilt?

-- Using latitude for your tilt angle is a great rule of thumb and will get you close to the optimal fixed angle for year-round production.
-However, using PV design software like the PVWatts Calculator is essential for a professional proposal.
-It accounts for local weather data, shading, and system losses, providing a much more accurate estimate of monthly and annual energy production and financial savings.
-It turns a good guess into a bankable forecast.
+- Using latitude for your tilt angle is a useful rule of thumb and will get you close to the optimal fixed angle for year-round production.
+However, using PV design software like the PVWatts Calculator is recommended for professional proposals because it incorporates local weather and irradiance data, shading, and system loss inputs to provide a more accurate estimate of monthly and annual energy production and financial savings.

 - Where in the nec code book can I find rules for solar array orientation?